 Your computer is blocked by Canadian Security Intelligence Service Virus ( CSIS Virus) asking for 100 dollars (100$) or 100 euros( 100€) to unlock the computer?
-Can the CSIS Virus gain access over your computer and make you pay $100.00 or $200?
+Can the CSIS Virus gain access over your computer or your mobile device and make you pay $100.00 or $200?
 How do i unlock my computer from CSIS virus ukash scam screen?
-Well, here you can unlock your computer from the Canadian police virus and fully remove the scam without paying $100 or $200 CAD.
+Well, here you can unlock your computer or mobile devices(android phone, android tablet or Ipad) from the Canadian police virus and fully remove the scam without paying $100 or $200 CAD.

 Computer Frozen by Canadian Security Intelligence Service Virus – How to Remove?